Your podcast microphone is the most important piece of equipment for your podcast.

 This guide is adapted to your needs, so the microphones are sorted according to various scenarios: indoor recording, outdoor recording, budget, supplemental equipment needed, etc. Decide which scenario fits you best and go for it! 🏃♀️

-Scenario 1: You’re looking for a microphone for recording your podcast at home
+Scenario 1: You’re looking for a podcast microphone for recording your show at home

 You’re at home, and you want to record your voice with a microphone set up for the occasion in your living room, office, bedroom (or your bedroom/living room/kitchen/bathroom for those who live in New York).
 The room in which you’re recording has no particular acoustic treatments and causes (slight) echoes, your windows allow city noises to pass through and your walls are so thin, you can hear your neighbors’ snoring, etc. In short, you need a microphone that’ll not only record your voice, but that will limit pesky sounds and background noise!